kstenerud/bonjson/bonjson.md

 Numbers can be encoded using various integer and floating point forms.
 Encoders **SHOULD** use the most compact representation that stores each value without data loss.

+[Small integer](#small-integer) and [8-bit integer](#8-bit-signed-integer) have special encodings.
+All other numeric types are encoded exactly as the numbers they represent.

 **Note**: Floating point `NaN` and `infinity` values **MUST NOT** be present in a document!

 ### Small Integer

-Small integers are encoded into the [type code](#type-codes) itself for maximum compactness in the most commonly used integer range.
-The [type code](#type-codes) can be directly cast to a signed 8-bit integer to produce the correct signed integer value.
+Small integers (-117 to 117) are encoded into the [type code](#type-codes) itself for maximum compactness in the most commonly used integer range.
+Subtracting the bias value 117 from the [type code](#type-codes) gives the actual value it represents.

-[Type codes](#type-codes) 0x00 to 0x67 encode values from 0 to 103, and [type codes](#type-codes) 0x98 to 0xff encode values from -104 to -1.

-### 16-bit Signed Integer

-The value is encoded as a little-endian 16-bit signed integer following the [type code](#type-codes).
-This encoding is included for compactness in a commonly used integer range.
+**Examples**:

+    ea //  117
+    7a //    5
+    75 //    0
+    39 //  -60
+    11 // -100
+    00 // -117

-### 32-bit Signed Integer
+### 8-bit Signed Integer

-The value is encoded as a little-endian 32-bit signed integer following the [type code](#type-codes).
-This encoding is included for compactness in a commonly used integer range.
+The 8 bit signed integer takes over where [small integer](#small-integer) leaves off, covering integer ranges from 118 to 245, and from -118 to -245 within a single byte value.

+**Encoding**:

+ * Integers from 118 to 245 have 118 subtracted from them.
+ * Integers from -118 to -245 have 117 added to them.

+**Decoding**:

+ * Encoded values >= 0 have 118 added to them.
+ * Encoded values < 0 have 117 subtracted from them.

+**Examples**:

+    f1 02 //  120
+    f1 7f //  245
+    f1 ff // -118
+    f1 80 // -245

-### 64-bit Signed Integer
+### Signed Integer

-The value is encoded as a little-endian 64-bit signed integer following the [type code](#type-codes).
-This is a convenience encoding for a commonly used integer type.
+The value is encoded as a little-endian signed integer following the [type code](#type-codes).
+The lower nybble of the [type code](#type-codes) selects how many bytes (2-8) of little endian integer data follows.

+**Examples**:

+    f2 e8 03                   //  1000
+    f2 18 fc                   // -1000
+    f3 00 80 00                //  0x8000
+    f6 bc 7a 67 56 34 12       //  0x123456789abc
+    f8 00 00 00 00 00 00 00 80 // -0x8000000000000000

 ### 64-bit Unsigned Integer

 The value is encoded as a little-endian 64-bit unsigned integer following the [type code](#type-codes).
 This is a convenience encoding for a commonly used integer type.

+**Example**:

+    f9 ff ff ff ff ff ff ff ff // 0xffffffffffffffff

 ### 16-bit Float

 The value is encoded as a little-endian 16-bit [bfloat16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) following the [type code](#type-codes).
 This is a convenience encoding for a commonly used float type (often used in AI).

+**Example**:

+    fc 90 3f // 1.125

 ### 32-bit Float

 The value is encoded as a little-endian [32-bit ieee754 binary float](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) following the [type code](#type-codes).
 This is a convenience encoding for a commonly used float type.

+**Example**:

+    fd 00 b8 1f 42 // 0x1.3f7p5

 ### 64-bit Float

 The value is encoded as a little-endian [64-bit ieee754 binary float](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) following the [type code](#type-codes).
 This is a convenience encoding for a commonly used float type.

+**Example**:

+    fe 58 39 b4 c8 76 be f3 3f // 1.234

 ### Big Number

 The Big Number type allows for encoding an effectively unlimited range of numbers.

+It's the most complicated encoding, but it's also the least likely to actually be used in real-world data (mostly, it exists to bring parity with JSON's unlimited number range).

 The general, logical form of a big number is as follows: